MetaCortex-Engineering/metacortex_engineering_website/content/posts/post-0.md

 Hannu Rajaniemi, do you want to give your definition?

-Join the discussion on TOC and AI https://lnkd.in/e2JCakQZ  in or contribute your ideas to open-source website https://lnkd.in/eMDhkNCy, mind "engineering" bit - the thought or discussion should not be purely abstract, but lead to implementation in a physical world, even if there are gaps in technology.
+Join the discussion on [TOC and AI](https://lnkd.in/e2JCakQZ) LinkedIn or contribute your ideas to open-source website [https://metacortex.engineering](https://metacortex.engineering), mind "engineering" bit - the thought or discussion should not be purely abstract, but lead to implementation in a physical world, even if there are gaps in technology.